 Find a Safe Place Ahead of Time

-While legislation passed by Congress after Hurricane Katrina will now allow the use of federal funds to help states create pet-friendly emergency shelter facilities, it's still a good idea to plan ahead and find a friend, boarding kennel, veterinary facility, or hotel or motel that could take your pet in the event of an emergency.
+While there are more pet-friendly emergency shelter facilities, it's still a good idea to plan ahead and find a friend, boarding kennel, veterinary facility, or hotel or motel that could take your pet in the event of an emergency.
 Call ahead for a reservation at the facility as soon as you think you might have to leave your home.
 Most boarding facilities require proof of current rabies and distemper vaccines.
 Keep copies of these and your pet's other medical records in your emergency kit.

 If You Don't Evacuate